 Naturally, the 24-year-old has his sights set on even bigger goals ahead of his third season.

 In an offseason interview with Michael Lee of Yahoo Sports , Embiid was very clear on his goals for the 2018-19 season:

 "My goal going into the offseason was to get better.
 I want to win the MVP.
 I feel like at the end of the day it might be an individual award, but when I play better, the team also does.
 I feel like if I'm an MVP candidate or if I win the MVP, that means we are on another level."

 "When my season ended, there was a lot of talk about adding guys.
 I literally did not really care because I want to get better, I want to be better than those guys that were mentioned, if I'm not already better than them.
 That was my message, just going into the offseason, finally the first one healthy and able to do whatever I want.
 That was my goal regardless."

-Coming into the offseason, Philadelphia was seen as an attractive destination for free agents LeBron James and Paul George as well as Kawhi Leonard, who was made available in trade talks by the San Antonio Spurs.
-Embiid even took to Twitter to make a "recruiting pitch" to James, who has said he thought 'long and hard' about joining the Sixers before choosing the Lakers.
+Entering the offseason, Philadelphia was seen as an attractive destination for free agents LeBron James and Paul George, as well as Kawhi Leonard, who was made available in trade talks by the San Antonio Spurs.
+Embiid even took to Twitter to make a "recruiting pitch" to James, who has said he thought "long and hard" about joining the Sixers before choosing the Lakers.

 While landing one of the three stars would have accelerated the team's progression, it is not necessarily all bad; Embiid once again will be the Sixers clear-cut No. 1 option and has a legitimate shot to emerge as a superstar of their calibre this upcoming season.